-- How will I know the outcome of my CPE audit?
+- How will I know the outcome of my audit?

 - I still have questions, who can help me?

-The CEBS customer service team is available during business hours at email@example.com, or (800) 449-2327, option 3.
+Contact the CEBS customer service team by phone or by email at firstname.lastname@example.org.
 We appreciate and welcome the opportunity to help you complete this important process.